AmbireTech/adex-protocol/README.md

 OCEAN validators and event producers (end users) need to communicate between themselves in a transport-agnostic way, so using libp2p is recommended.

-The on-chain part of OCEAN is currently implemented in `adex-core`, and the off-chain part in `adex-node`.
-The `adex-node` is responsible for tracking all the events, providing analytics reports, and voting as an OCEAN validator.
-The `adex-core` is responsible for enforcing the rules on-chain.
+The on-chain part of OCEAN is currently implemented in `adex-protocol-eth`, and the off-chain part in `adex-ocean-validator`.
+The `adex-ocean-validator` is responsible for tracking all the events, and voting as an OCEAN validator.
+The `adex-protocol-eth` is responsible for enforcing the rules on-chain.

 ### SDK